Sudip-Pandit/Hive-Deep-Drive/README.md

 # ROW FORMAT:

-* It describe the format of the data file that will be loaded to Hive.
-There are two possible types: DELIMITED, SERDE
+* `It describe the format of the data file that will be loaded to Hive.
+There are two possible types: DELIMITED, SERDE`

 # TBLPROPERTIES:

-     The TBLPROPERTIES clause allows you to tag the table definition with your own metadata key/value pairs.
+     `The TBLPROPERTIES clause allows you to tag the table definition with your own metadata key/value pairs`.
-     Example: Ignoring 'n' number of lines of header or footer from file to be loaded
+     `Example: Ignoring 'n' number of lines of header or footer from file to be loaded`

 # STORED AS: